drupol/not-a-number.io/_posts/drupal/2018-07-10-registry-on-steroids.md

 There is no phase callbacks inheritance in Drupal 7.

-And this is why Registry on steroids has been created.
+**And this is why Registry on steroids has been created!**

 It has been created to fill that gap and allow people to have an inheritance in the preprocess and process phase callbacks.

-The issue [#2563445](https://www.drupal.org/project/drupal/issues/2563445) is about this, but I doubt it will be fixed one day.
+The issue [#2563445](https://www.drupal.org/project/drupal/issues/2563445) is about this, but I doubt it will be fixed one day unfortunately.

 ## Registry on steroids Alter ##

 If you install Registry on steroids, you will notice that it comes with one submodule.

-Know that you know what ROS is doing, that `Alter` submodule is basically a module that alter all the render array of Drupal and update and extend the `#theme` property, based on the element value.
+Now that you're aware of what **Registry on steroids** is doing, that `Alter` submodule is basically a module that alter all the render arrays of Drupal.
+It update and extend the `#theme` property, based on the element value.

 Example with the `region` hook theme.